How To Keep Wasps From Nesting

 Try some essential oils

-If you’re very concerned about wasps, then you can take the above steps and try repelling them with essential oils, too.
+If you’re very concerned about wasps, you can take the steps above and also try repelling them with essential oils.
 For example, many homeowners have found success with clove, lemongrass, and geranium oil.
 They also don’t like peppermint oil, so you can try that, too.
 To use them, rub the oils on areas where they would nest, such as outer walls and crevices.

 You can also try planting certain herbs to get a similar effect.
 Spearmint, thyme, citronella, eucalyptus, and wormwood all work well in this instance.